Schwarzbaer/untold/README.md

 KNOWN BUGS
 ----------

-* Evaluation of scripted nodes is lacking (see FIXME in story_writer.py)
-* Example story is highly buggy due to changes in the scripting syntax
+* Example stories are likely highly buggy due to changes in the scripting syntax.

 TODO
 ----

 ##### "I'm working on that right now!"
-* 'set' should allow for expressions as 'var'.
 * 'set' should have explicit timing; several consecutive steps of parallel computations.
-* Consider i18n/l10n and templating

 #### Language features
+* Abstract functions: Expressions that are defined at document level, then each can be used by several expression-using subnodes.
+* i18n/l10n and templating

-##### Gameplay features
+##### REPL features
 * Rewind / Forward

-##### REPL features
 * Inspecting / Editing of document / current node / current state
 * readline interface instead of raw_input()
   * tab completion